iGEM-Engineering/iGEM-DBTL-bootcamp/2_build/2_build.md

 > moles dsDNA (mol) = mass of dsDNA (g)/((length of dsDNA (bp) x 615.96 g/mol/bp) + 36.04 g/mol)

-You will need to know the length of the dsDNA (bp), which we have included in the Distribution Location table from [Day 1]().
+You will need to know the length of the dsDNA (bp), which we have included in the Distribution table from [Day 1](#day-1).
 Note, this is the total plasmid size (bp) not just the size of the part by itself.

 You should start by making 50nM stock solutions of your parts and plasmids.